Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 \subsection{Complexity in quantum field theories}

-As we will review later, Nielsen's complexity experienced a revival following conjectured relationship with gravitational quantities.
-This connection is rooted in the holographic correspondence, which will be reviewed in Sec.~\ref{sec:holography}.
-The holographic correspondence deals with QFTs -- many-body quantum systems which do not conserve the particle number.
-To allow for a quantitative comparison with holographic conjectures, it was therefore essential to develop a concrete method for calculating complexity in QFTs.
-Naturally, the first examples studied were those of free QFTs, first bosonic~\cite{Jefferson:2017sdb,Chapman:2017rqy} and then fermionic~\cite{Khan:2018rzm,Hackl:2018ptj}, which we review in subsection \ref{sec:timedepSYK}.
-While these calculations are too simple for an exact comparison with chaotic theories in general -- and with holography in particular -- this approach played a fundamental role in advancing the complexity community and bridging the gap between heuristic arguments and more rigorous calculations.
-This framework later inspired studies of complexity in more complicated field theories, including weakly interacting theories \cite{Bhattacharyya:2018bbv, Cotler:2018ufx}, and conformal field theories, as described in subsections \ref{sec.2dcft} and \ref{sec.cft} below.
+As we will review in Sec.~\ref{sec:holography}, Nielsen's complexity experienced a revival following a conjectured relationship with gravitational quantities in the context of the holographic AdS/CFT correspondence.
+The holographic correspondence deals with Quantum Field Theories (QFTs) -- a description of many-body quantum systems in terms of fields.
+To allow a quantitative comparison with holographic conjectures, it was therefore necessary to develop a method for calculating complexity in QFTs.
+Naturally, the first examples studied were those of free QFTs, first bosonic~\cite{Jefferson:2017sdb,Chapman:2017rqy} and then fermionic~\cite{Khan:2018rzm,Hackl:2018ptj}, as reviewed in subsection \ref{sec:timedepSYK}.
+While these calculations are too simple for an exact comparison with chaotic theories in general -- and with holographyic systems in particular -- this approach helped to bridge the gap between heuristic arguments and more rigorous calculations.
+This framework also inspired later studies of complexity in more complicated field theories, including weakly interacting theories \cite{Bhattacharyya:2018bbv, Cotler:2018ufx}, and conformal field theories, as described in subsections \ref{sec.2dcft} and \ref{sec.cft} below.